There is an integer array nums sorted in ascending order (with distinct values).

 Intuition & Approach

-Check every element until you either hit target
+Check every element until you either hit target or exhaust the array.

 Code Implementation